Trusted by 1000+ companies

 Apply for EU Blue Card

-The employee submits the EU Blue Card application at the local immigration authority (Ausländerbehörde) with support from HR or an immigration advisor.
+The employee submits the EU Blue Card application at the local Ausländerbehörde with support from HR or an immigration advisor.

 Employer tip: Offer at least 5–10% above the minimum threshold where possible.
-This reduces the risk of the application being questioned and demonstrates good faith.
-It also strengthens your employer brand for international talent.
+This reduces the risk of the application being questioned, demonstrates good faith, and strengthens your employer brand for international talent.

 • Signed employment contract